From Desert Battlefields To Coral Reefs, Private Satellites Revolutionize The View

 They get those images from a handful of private, commercial satellite companies, like Planet and Maxar.

 For the past three years, Planet has done something unprecedented.
-Its 150 satellites photograph the entire land mass of the earth every day — more than one million images every 24 hours.
-Pick any place on earth — from your house to the peak of Mt.
-Everest — and Planet is taking a photograph of it today.
+Its 150 satellites photograph the entire land mass of the Earth every day — more than 1 million images every 24 hours.
+Pick any place on Earth — from your house to the peak of Mount Everest — and Planet is taking a photograph of it today.

 "If you could visualize a string of pearls going around the poles, looking down and capturing imagery of the earth underneath it every single day," said Rich Leshner, who runs Planet's Washington office.

 U.S. government satellites are the size of a bus.
 Planet's satellites are the size of a loaf of bread.
 Planet is in business to make money, and its clients include the U.S. military and big corporations.
-But it also works with lots of non-profits and other groups it never anticipated.

-Like local governments that monitor how much legal marijuana is being grown in their communities.
+But it also works with lots of nonprofits and other groups it never anticipated, like local governments that monitor how much legal marijuana is being grown in their communities.

 "I am often surprised what people can think of when they are looking at something every single day," Leshner said.